• Blog

 If a dedicated muslin sheet is out of budget but you need something wider or longer than a portable pop-up green screen, consider sourcing fabric from a craft store.
 These stores often carry large rolls of solid green or blue fabric that you can cut to your desired length.

-However, unlike dedicated green screen materials, fabric stores offer a variety of materials, and there are two key things to avoid: shiny fabrics, which will create unwanted highlights from scene lighting, and very light fabrics, which can allow light to pass through.
+However, unlike dedicated green screen materials, fabric stores offer a variety of materials, and there are two key things to avoid: shiny fabrics, which will create unwanted highlights from scene lighting, and very light fabrics, which can let light pass through.

 If you have access to a larger space, such as an open garage, a spare room, or a studio, and want to create an extended green screen for greater actor movement and camera flexibility while saving setup time, consider painting an entire wall.